 Earlier this week, gold spiked to over $2,000 for the first time in history.
 The precious metal has been on the climb for more than two years straight, during which it has almost doubled in value, generating an incredible return for investors.

+Given these circumstances, gold is one of the preferred investment assets for many investors.
 Now, thanks to a cross-over between the traditional finance and cryptocurrency industries, investors can speculate on the value of gold using cryptocurrencies instead of fiat.

 Invest in Gold-backed Tokens